smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/05-GKE-kubernetes-engine/README.md

+## Objective

+Use **Kubernetes Engine** in order to deploy a container at scale.

+Go through the steps to deploy a Docker image for your API at scale.

+## Context

 Is the computing power of a single Cloud Run server not enough to server your customer base?

 Let's scale massively using a cluster of hosts serving your API.